-You can use the extra 8-1/4” slab to hold up the large slab while you work on it.
-Having someone help is nice but even if you do, having the right amount of height on the end can only he done with another board.
+You can use the extra 8-1/4 inch slab to support the large slab while you work on it.
+The correct height on the end can be achieved with a second board.

 Step 10: Finish Primary Horizontal Supports

 Using the non-pocket-hole side of the third 29-3/4” slab, measure and mark 7-1/2” in from the right side.
-Glue the second 8-1/4” slab onto the far side of the line and screw them in.
+Glue the second 8-1/4 inch slab onto the far side of the line and screw them in.
 Attach the slides as done before.

 How To Build A Dresser – Steps 11-15

 On the long right side slab, attach the drawer slides using the 3/4 board technique at the 8 3/4″ line.
 You want that 3/4 inch like everywhere a drawer is going to be.
 Without it, you end up with protruding drawer slides.